pyeventsourcing/esdbclient/docs/api/appending-events.md

 new events to a stream in KurrentDB.

 ::: info What is a stream?
-A stream is a sequence of recorded events, each with a unique integer position.
-A stream has a name, which is used to uniquely identify the stream in KurrentDB.
+A stream in KurrentDB is a sequence of recorded events, each with a unique integer position.
+Each stream has a unique name.
 The positions of events in a stream are gapless.

 Stream positions in KurrentDB are "zero-based".
-This the first event in a stream has position `0`, the second event has position `1`, the third has position `2`, and so on.
+The first event in a stream has position `0`, the second event has position `1`, the third has position `2`, and so on.
 :::